 Women are five to eight times more likely to develop thyroid disease.

-How many women do you know assume weight gain, lethargy, insomnia, and brain fog are the unavoidable hallmarks of middle age and thyroid dysfunction?
+How many women do you know to assume weight gain, lethargy, insomnia, and brain fog are the unavoidable hallmarks of middle age and thyroid dysfunction?

 Diagnosing thyroid function by measuring only a few markers, typically T3 and TSH, does not provide a complete picture.

 At Balance Atlanta, Dr. Caroline will recommend ordering a complete blood panel measuring over 80 biomarkers to understand the entire picture.
-Based on her findings and your health history, she will devise a nutritional and lifestyle program to support improved thyroid and whole body performance.
+Based on her findings and your health history, she will devise a nutritional and lifestyle program to support improved thyroid and whole-body performance.
 By integrating the best in allopathic and holistic health, patients are moving in the direction of wellness versus sickness management.

 Signs and symptoms often associated with thyroid dysfunction: